kitttn/temptest/Hardware-Overview.md

 * Breakout connectors for SVC and bridge ASIC debugging and programming.
 * Debug breakout boards with industry-standard JTAG and USB serial connectors

-###Software Development Board (SDB)
-This is a smaller, more compact version of the BDB that is currently in development and is expected to become available to developers some time during the 2nd half of 2015.

 ###Endoskeleton (Endo)
 The endoskeleton (Endo) is the physical frame that Ara modules plug into.
 It is electrically similar to the BDB, but realized in the Ara phone form factor.